SharePoint/sp-dev-provisioning-templates/tenant/communications/README.md

-# Retail team site
+# Team communication site

-This team site brings together announcements and information for employees on the front lines of your retail services.
-Product info, news, and training resources are included.
+Here's a team site that's all about communicating and engaging with your teams through news, resources, conversations, and people.

 ## Template content